Azure/FTALive-Sessions/descriptions/containers.md

 # Containers - Session Descriptions

-Below are descriptions to FTA Live sessions in the [Containers TODO category](https://fasttrack.azure.com/live/category/ContainersTBD) as they appear on the [FTA Live Website](https://fasttrack.azure.com/live).
+Below are descriptions to FTA Live sessions in the [Containers category](https://fasttrack.azure.com/live/category/Containers) as they appear on the [FTA Live Website](https://fasttrack.azure.com/live).

 List of Sessions